 Once the pedal is loose, it can be unscrewd with the tool or by hand.

 Before installing the new pedals, we recommend cleaning the crank threads of coarse dirt and checking the threads for damage.
-Apply Grease to the crank and pedal threads to prevent them from seizing or making pedaling noises.
+Apply grease to the crank and pedal threads to prevent them from seizing or making pedaling noises.

-Never use oils or WD40 to lubricate the pedals.Use a high quality grease.
-We recommend our MOTO Pedal Grease from the MOTO Refresh Kit.It can also be used to lubricate the bearing surfaces of the MOTO pedals, as it is best suited for both metal-to-metal and plastic-to-metal pairings
+Use a high quality grease.
+We recommend our MOTO Pedal Grease from the MOTO Refresh Kit.
+It can also be used to lubricate the bearing surfaces of the MOTO pedals, as it is best suited for both metal-to-metal and plastic-to-metal pairings

 If you are unsure, get help from an experienced mechanic or contact your local bike store.

-If you have exchanged your old pedals against MOTO Pedale we are very curious about your first impression and look forward to yourFeedback.
+If you have exchanged your old pedals against MOTO Pedals we are very curious about your first impression and look forward to your Feedback.